 The speed limits in Cyprus in km/h

-The speed limits are mostly clearly marked and generally resembles the speed limits in most other European countries.
-The speed limits are marked in km/h (kilometre pr hour) and not mph (miles per hour), although the speed limits are shown in both units some places.
+The speed limits are most clearly marked and generally resembles the speed limits in most other European countries.
+The speed limits are marked in km/h (kilometre per hour) and not mph (miles per hour), although the speed limits are shown in both units some places.

-At the moment there is only oa few automatic speed control in Cyprus – One on the road in Nicosia that begins where the highway ends.
-Furthermore the fines for speeding are small in Cyprus.
+At the moment there is only a few automatic speed controls in Cyprus – One on the road in Nicosia that begins where the highway ends.
+Furthermore, the fines for speeding are small in Cyprus.

 Drunk driving and DUI